nomi811/clickable-icons-to-readme/README.md

 ![img_4286a-350x233](https://cloud.githubusercontent.com/assets/17016297/18681463/da12c5c2-7f2d-11e6-8c53-4cb2e8914b3a.jpg)

 The code needs to be a tiny bit different.
+Take off the enclosing square brackets, and no need for the bracketed number at the end.
+Basically, it is the link generated in the issue without anything added.

 `![img_4286a-350x233](https://cloud.githubusercontent.com/assets/17016297/18681463/da12c5c2-7f2d-11e6-8c53-4cb2e8914b3a.jpg)`